 7. Improve Morale and Promote Innovation

-In order to offer valuable feedback, employees need to be provided the proper opportunity and setting to share ideas.
+In order for continuous improvement to work, employees need to be provided the proper opportunity and setting to share ideas.
 Standard Work contextualizes process improvement ideas by creating a baseline for how feedback is given, assessed, and implemented.
 When employees know that feedback is taken seriously, reducing waste becomes an opportunity to be an insightful contributor.

 "Without a standard, there is no logical basis for making a decision or taking action"